wizardyesterday/AutomaticGainControl/README.txt

 It is my hope that some people, at the very least, look at my code.
 They might actually find it to be useful.

-There are two points that I shouls mention.
+There are two points that I shouls mention.:
 1. Do not enable the AGC until the receiver is started/enabled and the receiver has stabilized.
 2. The AGC can be disabled if it is desired to manually adjust the amplifier